pickr02/cumbria-moths/core/docs/mvp.md

 - [x] Config option for admins to specify atlas area as a Vice County boundary (Britain or Ireland).
 These boundaries supplied with the core software.
 - [x] Config option for admins to specify whether or not a 10 km grid is to be show with a VC boundary.
 These grids supplied with the core software.
 - [ ] Config options for admins to specify atlas area as a country boundary (Ireland, Northern Ireland, GB and Ireland, GB, Scotland, England, Wales).
 Currently only GB and Ireland available.
-- [x] Config option for admins to specify a buffer around the atlas area boundary.
+- [x] Config options for admins to specify a buffer around the atlas area boundary.
 - [ ] Config option for admins to specify how Channel Islands and Hebrides are displayed for GB and Ireland view.
 - [ ] Config option for admins to specify a add-hoc atlas area by uploading a geojson boundary file.
 - [ ] Config option for admins to specify a add-hoc atlas grid by uploading a geojson file.
 - [ ] Config option for admins to set the colour of land areas.
 - [ ] Config option for admins to set the colour of sea areas.
-- [ ] Config option for amins to specify a georeferenced raster image to act as a basemap for the atlas overview.
+- [ ] Config option for admins to specify a georeferenced raster image to act as a basemap for the atlas overview.
 - [ ] A download button to allow users to download an image of the currently displayed overview map.
 Config options to allow admins to specify whether or not to show this button.

 ## Zoomable map